top-on/llmask/README.md

   -t, --transformations TEXT  Compact representation of operations (e.g. 'tsi'
-                              for the steps 'thesaurus -> simplify -> imitate')  [default: ts] -i, --input TEXT            Input text that will be transformed.  [required] -p, --persona TEXT          Name of persona whose writing style to imitate.
+                              for the steps 'thesaurus -> simplify -> imitate')  [default: ts] -i, --input TEXT            Input text that will be transformed.
+  -p, --persona TEXT          Name of persona whose writing style to imitate.
                               [default: Ernest Hemingway]
   -m, --model TEXT            Name of model to use (as known to model server).